-The 2025 Notes are unsecured and therefore are effectively subordinated to any secured indebtedness we have currently incurred or may incur in the future.
+The 2019 Notes and 2025 Notes are unsecured and therefore are effectively subordinated to any secured indebtedness we have currently incurred or may incur in the future.

-The 2025 Notes are not secured by any of our assets or any of the assets of our subsidiaries.
-As a result, the 2025 Notes are effectively subordinated to any secured indebtedness we or our subsidiaries have currently incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
-In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the 2025 Notes.
-As of September 30, 2013, we had \$145.5 million outstanding under the Credit Facility.
-The Credit Facility is secured by substantially all of the assets in our portfolio (other than assets held by our SBIC Funds), and the indebtedness under the Credit Facility is therefore effectively senior in right of payment to the 2025 Notes to the extent of the value of such assets.
+The 2019 Notes and 2025 Notes are not secured by any of our assets or any of the assets of our subsidiaries.
+As a result, the 2019 Notes and 2025 Notes are effectively subordinated to any secured indebtedness we or our subsidiaries have currently incurred and may incur in the future (or any indebtedness that is initially unsecured to which we subsequently grant security) to the extent of the value of the assets securing such indebtedness.
+In any liquidation, dissolution, bankruptcy or other similar proceeding, the holders of any of our existing or future secured indebtedness and the secured indebtedness of our subsidiaries may assert rights against the assets pledged to secure that indebtedness in order to receive full payment of their indebtedness before the assets may be used to pay other creditors, including the holders of the 2019 Notes and 2025 Notes.
+As of September 30, 2014, we had \$55.2 million outstanding under the Credit Facility.
+The Credit Facility is secured by substantially all of the assets in our portfolio (other than assets held by our SBIC Funds), and the indebtedness under the Credit Facility is therefore effectively senior in right of payment to the 2019 Notes and 2025 Notes to the extent of the value of such assets.

-The 2025 Notes are structurally subordinated to the indebtedness and other liabilities of our subsidiaries.
+The 2019 Notes and 2025 Notes are structurally subordinated to the indebtedness and other liabilities of our subsidiaries.

-The 2025 Notes are obligations exclusively of PennantPark Investment Corporation and not of any of our subsidiaries.
-None of our subsidiaries are or act as guarantors of the 2025 Notes and the 2025 Notes are not required to be guaranteed by any subsidiaries we may acquire or create in the future.
+The 2019 Notes and 2025 Notes are obligations exclusively of PennantPark Investment Corporation and not of any of our subsidiaries.
+None of our subsidiaries are or act as guarantors of the 2019 Notes and 2025 Notes and neither the 2019 Notes nor the 2025 Notes is required to be guaranteed by any subsidiaries we may acquire or create in the future.
 Our secured indebtedness with respect to the SBA debentures is held through our SBIC Funds.
-The assets of any such subsidiaries are not directly available to satisfy the claims of our creditors, including holders of the 2025 Notes.
+The assets of any such subsidiaries are not directly available to satisfy the claims of our creditors, including holders of the 2019 Notes and 2025 Notes.

-Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors (including holders of preferred stock, if any, of our subsidiaries) will have priority over our equity interests in such subsidiaries (and therefore the claims of our creditors, including holders of the 2025 Notes) with respect to the assets of such subsidiaries.
-Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiaries and any subsidiaries that we may in the future acquire or establish as financing vehicles or otherwise.
-As of September 30, 2013, SBIC LP had \$150.0 million of SBA debentures outstanding.
-All of such indebtedness is structurally senior to the 2025 Notes.
+Except to the extent we are a creditor with recognized claims against our subsidiaries, all claims of creditors (including holders of preferred stock, if any, of our subsidiaries) will have priority over our equity interests in such subsidiaries (and therefore the claims of our creditors, including holders of the 2019 Notes and 2025 Notes) with respect to the assets of such subsidiaries.
+Even if we are recognized as a creditor of one or more of our subsidiaries, our claims would still be effectively subordinated to any security interests in the assets of any such subsidiary and to any indebtedness or other liabilities of any such subsidiary senior to our claims.
+Consequently, the 2019 Notes and 2025 Notes are structurally subordinated to all indebtedness and other liabilities (including trade payables) of our subsidiaries and any subsidiaries that we may in the future acquire or establish as financing vehicles or otherwise.
+As of September 30, 2014, SBIC LP had \$150 million of SBA debentures outstanding.
+All of such indebtedness is structurally senior to the 2019 Notes and 2025 Notes.
+In addition, our subsidiaries may incur substantial additional indebtedness in the future, all of which would be structurally senior to the 2019 Notes and 2025 Notes.

-The indenture under which the 2025 Notes were issued contains limited protection for holders of the 2025 Notes.
+The indenture under which the 2019 Notes and 2025 Notes were issued contains limited protection for their respective holders.